makichiis/framework-engine/syntax_spec.md

     }

     if (input < 0)
-        std::cout << "A negative number was a statistically likely result...";
+        std::cout << "A negative number was the statistically likely result...";
     else std::cout << "A positive number.
 Huh.";

     std::endl(std::cout);